- Fact Sheet

 An asylee—or a person granted asylum—is protected from being returned to his or her home country, is authorized to work in the United States, may apply for a Social Security card, may request permission to travel overseas, and can petition to bring family members to the United States.
 Asylees may also be eligible for certain government programs, such as Medicaid or Refugee Medical Assistance.

 After one year, an asylee may apply for lawful permanent resident status (i.e., a green card).
-Once the individual becomes a permanent resident, he or she must wait four years to apply for citizenship.
+Once the individual becomes a permanent resident, they must wait four years to apply for citizenship.

 What Is the Asylum Application Process?

-- Defensive Asylum: A person who is in removal proceedings may apply for asylum defensively by filing the application with an immigration judge at the Executive Office for Immigration Review (EOIR) in the Department of Justice.
+• Defensive Asylum: A person who is in removal proceedings may apply for asylum defensively by filing the application with an immigration judge at the Executive Office for Immigration Review (EOIR).
 In other words, asylum is applied for as a defense against removal from the U.S. Unlike the criminal court system, EOIR does not provide appointed counsel for individuals in immigration court, even if they are unable to retain an attorney on their own.

-With or without counsel, an asylum seeker has the burden of proving that he or she meets the definition of a refugee.
+With or without counsel, an asylum seeker has the burden of proving that they meet the definition of a refugee.
 In order to be granted asylum, an individual is required to provide evidence demonstrating either that they have suffered persecution on account of a protected ground in the past, and/or that they have a “well-founded fear” of future persecution in their home country.
-An individual’s own testimony is usually critical to his or her asylum determination.
+An individual’s own testimony is usually critical to their asylum determination.

 Certain factors bar individuals from asylum.
 For example, with limited exceptions, individuals who fail to apply for asylum within one year of entering the United States will be barred from receiving asylum.
 Similarly, applicants who are found to pose a danger to the United States, who have committed a “particularly serious crime,” or who persecuted others themselves, are barred from asylum.